ebb-earl-co/libraries_io_CRAN/README.md

 #### Using Open Data Snapshot to Save API Calls
 Libraries.io has an easy-to-use [API](https://libraries.io/api), but
-given that PyPi is the fourth-most-represented package manager in the Open Data with 15,000+ packages, the number of API calls to various endpoints to collate the necessary data is not appealing (also, Libraries.io rate limits to 60 requests per minute).
+given that CRAN has 15,000+ packages in the Open Data dataset, the number of API calls to various endpoints to collate the necessary data is not appealing (also, Libraries.io rate limits to 60 requests per minute).
 Fortunately, [Jeremy Katz on Zenodo](https://zenodo.org/record/2536573) maintains snapshots of the Libraries.io Open Data source.
 The most recent